-Even though students who are in different stages of their research have been impacted in different degrees and ways (the suspension of non-essential research, the closure of many on-campus facilities and resources, the inability to travel for fieldwork or archival access, the labour burden of the transition to online classes), the pandemic has had serious effects on everyone.
-Rather than wasting resources judging who should be deemed “extraordinarily affected,” JHU should be committed to all its graduate students.
+Graduates have been affected in myriad ways, including the suspension of non-essential research, the closure of many on-campus facilities and resources, the inability to travel for fieldwork or archival access, the labour burden of the transition to online classes, and the potential health risks involved in the on-campus activities that remain.
 The university should ensure funding, health insurance, and time to degree extensions of at least one semester (with more forthcoming if closures continue) for everyone across JHU.
 Graduate students should be able to expect the continuation of their existing funding packages and the school should open sources of funding for students not fully materially supported by the University.
 This needs to be a blanket policy, though the Provost’s Office has repeatedly claimed that such decisions ought to be made by the Deans of individual schools.